oils-for-unix/oils/doc/ref/chap-type-method.md

 ### insert()

-Insert an element into the list at the given.
+Insert an element into the list at the given index.
-Negative indices index backwards from the back of the list.
-Indices greater than than the number of elements in the list insert at the back of the list.

     var hills = :| pillar glaramara helvellyn |
     call hills->insert(1, "raise")
     echo @hills  # => pillar raise glaramara helvellyn

+- If you pass an index greater than the list length, the item will be inserted at the end.
+- If you pass a negative index, it's interpreted as relative to the end of the list, like slicing.
+  - If the negative index is out of bounds, the item will be inserted at the beginning of the list.

 ### lastIndexOf()